Exmouth, Western Australia, Australia

 Amy Welfare (Staff)

 Another member of the excellent Wild Bush Luxury portfolio, Sal Salis is the perfect mix of incredible location, ecologically sound and unique accommodation and breathtaking location.
 The secret coral paradise of Ningaloo Reef is just steps from your luxury tent set in dunes.
-Your only neighbors are the wallabies and abundant marine life.
+Your only neighbours are the wallabies and abundant marine life.
 In season you can go and swim with whale sharks, snorkel with manta rays and plenty of other tropical fish beside.
 I was pleased at how seriously the eco theme was taken as it would be such a shame to ruin such a stunning place - you are encouraged to wash with organic soap in rationed water heated by the sun.
 Dinner was divine, set out on the whale watching deck under the stars.
 The food was delicious yet unfussy and there was of course lots of Australian wine!

 Sal Salis - Swimming with Whale Sharks